WHAT WE DO

 With movements like The Black Lives Matters and the intersecting issues of racial, economic, social, gender, environmental and climate justice, AID/WATCH’s work has moved beyond the ‘aid lens’.

-This has also highlighted the unfinished business of decolonisation.
+This has highlighted the unfinished business of decolonisation.
 Our work, now and into the future, demands decoloniality in our approach, processes and everyday social relations.

 For this reason, AID/WATCH continues to collaborate with movements and frontline communities in mutual solidarity for equality, liberation and global justice, to lay the foundations for a radically different and better future for all.